Please review the answers to our Frequently Asked Questions to better understand our procedures and philosophies.

 Low income is determined by the current year's state income limits as part of the Department of Housing and Community Development.

 How can I help Frosted Faces Foundation?

 We have varying needs depending on the week!
 We all work as a team to accomplish each task to support the mission.
-The best way to offer your help is to email us at email@example.com and talk to us directly and go to our Friends page to fill out an application!
+The best way to offer your help is to email us at email@example.com and talk to us directly and go to our Volunteer page to fill out an application!
 We love new ideas too!